nutanix-japan/nai-llm/docs/appendix/infra_nkp_hard_way.md

     nkp get kubeconfig -c ${NKP_CLUSTER_NAME} > ${NKP_CLUSTER_NAME}.cfg
     export KUBECONFIG=${PWD}/${NKP_CLUSTER_NAME}.cfg
     ```

-7. Combine the bootstrap and workload clusters ``KUBECONFIG`` file so that we can use it with ``kubectx`` to change context between clusters
+7. Combine the bootstrap and workload clusters ``KUBECONFIG`` file so that we can use it with ``kubectx`` command to change context between clusters

     ```bash
     export KUBECONFIG=bs.cfg:${NKP_CLUSTER_NAME}.cfg